HFQR/xitca-web/README.md

 - Feature in-complete.
 - Test cover is poor.

+## Benchmarks

+One of the fastest web frameworks available according to the [TechEmpower Framework Benchmark](https://www.techempower.com/benchmarks/#section=data-r21&test=composite).

 [^1]: only guaranteed inside project's own code. unsafe can and is used by dependencies